 Streaky, color-blocked highlights are trending in a major way.
-Call it a nod to the early aughts or backlash to perfectly blended ombre, but color that commands its own presence is the new cool girl request.
-To find out all about the look—from who should try it, to what to know about placement—we checked in with colorists in LA and London.
+Call it a nod to the early aughts or backlash to perfectly blended ombré, but a color that commands its own presence is the new cool girl request.
+To find out all about the look—from who should try it, to what to know about placement—we checked in with colorists in L.A. and London.

 Colorists Amy Fish and Harriet Muldoon at the Larry King Salon in London are used to fielding questions about the style and giving their clients bold color.
-“We call the chunky highlights we do on the hairline, Rogue Blonde,” they tell me.
-“It’s fun and wearable for everyone—people like to make a statement and stand out, and this hair color it is the perfect opportunity,” they say, noting that they love making beach blondes striking instead of overly manicured.
+“We call the chunky highlights we do on the hairline, Rogue Blonde,” they tell us.
+“It’s fun and wearable for everyone—people like to make a statement and stand out, and this hair color is the perfect opportunity,” they say.
 “To be really brave add a flash of color to your chunky highlights,” they advise, noting the look isn’t just for teens.

-Confidence is key to pulling off the chunky highlights look, which is highly recommended for anyone who’s looking for a new spin on their look, or even in a bit of a hair rut.
-“I would say this color is best for someone who is ready for something fun, I never put age or look really on anything I do — as long as they’re confident In the color I think they’d be able to pull it off,” Chloe adds.
+Confidence is key to pulling off the chunky highlights look, which is highly recommended for anyone who’s looking for a new spin on their look.
+“I would say this color is best for someone who is ready for something fun.
+I never put age or look really on anything I do.
+As long as they’re confident in the color, I think they’d be able to pull it off,” Chloe adds.

-Though the possibilities for streaky highlights are endless, since it flatters every length and texture, Chloe is partial to the way the look appears on wavy hair.
+Though the possibilities for streaky highlights are endless, Chloe is partial to the way the look appears on wavy hair.
 “It shows off the colors and vibrancy a lot more,” she says.

-Ultimately, there’s a lot to love about the style, especially because it’s so exaggerated that it isn’t meant to look natural – and owning the fact that you do, in fact, have highlights and didn’t “wake up like this” is kind of refreshing.
-“What I love most is how it looks holographic, almost like we are lighting the color onto hair — it almost doesn’t look real,” says Chloe.
+Ultimately, there’s a lot to love about the style, especially because it’s so exaggerated that it isn’t meant to look natural.
+Owning the fact that you do have highlights and didn’t “wake up like this” is kind of refreshing.
+“What I love most is how it looks holographic, almost like we are lighting the color onto hair; it almost doesn’t look real,” says Chloe.